Wikimedia-Sverige/scripts/README.md

 * fortnox_huvudbok_processing - *Scripts and datafiles to crunch the *Huvudbok* export (in .txt format) from Fortnox into a manageable tsv format.*
 * google_drive_scripts
-  * calc_burnchart.gs - "Script for the Burnchart document.
+  * calc_burnchart.gs - *Script for the Burnchart document.
 Used to copy tab name to a cell and to calculate personnel costs.*
   * calc_getSheetName.gs - *Script for Calc to create a function which returns the name of the sheet where a given cell resides.*
   * listFiles.gs - *Script for listing directories and files on Drive.*